JabRef/jabref/docs/code-howtos.md

 ## Generic code how tos

+We really recommend reading the book [Java by Comparison](http://java.by-comparison.com/).

 Please read https://github.com/cxxr/better-java

 - try not to abbreviate names of variables, classes or methods
 - use lowerCamelCase instead of snake_case
 - name enums in singular, e.g. `Weekday` instead of `Weekdays` (except if they represent flags)

 ## Error Handling in JabRef